Pyaar Kii Ye Ek Kahaani: Plot

 Misha is finally smitten by a guy for the first time, the new handsome hunk Shaurya Khanna, and is trying to impress him.
 In prom night, Misha confesses to Shaurya that she loves him but Shaurya tells her that he has already given his heart to someone else.
 Siddharth makes Misha and Abhay prom queen and king, so that he gets an opportunity to take Piya into the forest.
 At one point, to save Piya from Siddharth, Abhay bites her.
 Although this does not turn her into a vampire, it begins the process.
 Only after biting her twice more on a full moon can she fully turn.
 Chand and Haseena ask Abhay to stay close to Piya because Siddharth might do anything to tell Piya that Abhay bit her.
 Later, he admits his affection for Piya.
 They enjoy some beautiful moments together, hidden from the entire world, in their safe little bubble.
 Finally, Siddharth realises that the only way to get to Piya is through Panchi and gets into a relationship with her.
 Haseena, out of her mother's love, tries to get Siddharth to understand, but he manipulates her.
-Misha learns from Piya that Shaurya is gay and loves Shankar who ia trying to impress Misha but fails and tells Shaurya that they can be good friends.
+Misha learns from Piya that Shaurya is gay and loves Shankar who is trying to impress Misha but fails and tells Shaurya that they can be good friends.